prjemian/specdomain/src/specdomain/doc/style_guide.rst

   of the macro call.
 Argument names are enclosed in angle brackets (``<>``) to indicate that they should be replaced by actual values in the macro call.
   Optional arguments are additionally enclosed in square brackets (``[]``).
-  The actual USAGE syntax should appear as preformatted text, and each input line should start with a "``>``"-symbol to represent the SPEC command line prompt::
+  The actual USAGE syntax should appear as pre-formatted text, and each input line should start with a "``>``"-symbol to represent the SPEC command line prompt::